Ocean Globe Race: Results

-The main prize was the Ocean Globe Race Winners perpetual IRC Trophy awarded to the yacht with the lowest IRC corrected sailing time.
+The main prize was the Ocean Globe Race Winners perpetual IRC Trophy awarded to the yacht with the lowest International Rating Certificate (IRC) corrected sailing time.
 Other prizes were the IRC prizes per class (Flyer, Sayula and Adventure), the Line Honours prize per leg (first boat without considering handicap) and the Spirit of the OGR prize, attributed to the most deserving entrant across the fleet.

 Maiden clinched the ultimate victory, claiming the top spot in the IRC standings and making history as the first all-female crew to triumph in a round-the-world sailing competition.
 The skipper was Heather Thomas.
 Maiden had taken part in the 1989–1990 Whitbread Round the World Race with an (unprecedented at that time) all-female crew.

 By winning leg 1 and leg 2, Translated 9 was the yacht that won more legs.
 Translated 9 was co-skippered by Marco Trombetti (also shipowner), Vittorio Malingri, Simon Curwen, and Nico Malingri.
 Translated 9 was leading leg 3 when it retired due to a crack on the hull, but managed to repair it and join the fourth leg.
 After taking the lead in leg 4 they again retired due to the hull problem.
 Triana, the French boat skippered by the entrepreneur and sailor Jean d'Arthuys won the 3rd leg.
 Leg 4 was won by Pen Duick VI skippered by Marie Tabarly.